ivanpribela/svetovid-lib/doc/en/install.markdown

 If the library is added system-wide, programs will compile successfully in DrJava, but the interactions panel will report an error, since DrJava doesn't seem to use this ext directory.

+### Using the library with the *Eclipse* IDE

+Using the library in Eclipse should work without additional konfiguration if the library was already added to the adequate JDK/JRE.
+Alternatively the library can be added to the classpath of a specific project.

+However, sometimes there is a need for additional interventions, since the IDE will be reporting errors that the class Svetovid (or some other from the library) can not be found, or can not be used.

+The root of the problem seems to be that Eclipse is caching the list of libraries when detecting Java Virtual Machines.
+This can lead to a confusing situation where the library is listed in the side panel in the classpath, while not being actually used by the internal compiler.

+There are several methods that can help with this problem, listed below from the simplest.

+- open `project->properties->java build path->libraries` and
+explicitly add the jar for the library.
+This is of course a project specific setting.

+- in the same menu there is an option to remove the currently used JRE, which should then be added back with "Add library"->"Add system JRE".
+This is a project specific option as well, but it can also refresh the main list of libraries.

+- open `Winow->preferences->java->installed JREs`, find the
+problematic JRE, remember it's location, remove it from the list, add it back again with the "Search" options using the previously remembered location.
+This should be a reliable method of refreshing the libraries for a JRE/JDK.

 ## Testing the installation